GURU PADUKA'S STHAN OR GURUSTHAN & TAKIA

 THE SMALL DHUNI MAA

 This small Dhuni Maa is present in front of Gurusthan.
 Shirdi Saibaba Sansthan has made arrangement to offer Dhoop on every Thursday and Friday.
 Saibaba has assured that whoever offers Dhoop on Thursday’s and Friday’s, their wishes will be fulfilled.
 Earlier, the sacred fire was brought from Dwarakamai to Gurusthan everyday and Dhuni was lit by the Sansthan Poojari.
-Now this is being done only on Thursday’s and Friday’s
+Now this is being done only on Thursday’s and Friday’s.

 Small Dhuni Maa